The menstruation app aiming to tackle sport's 'last taboo'

 Whey shakes and fish oils, says the app, can reduce anxiety and stress during a period, while it advises users to eat protein with every meal during menstruation: "Protein and slow carbohydrates will help maintain your energy levels, stabilize blood sugars and reduce cravings."

-"When you're pre-menstrual your blood sugar is more likely to fluctuate so we recommend foods to counter that and eating regularly," Brunivels explains.
+"When you're pre-menstrual your blood sugar is more likely to fluctuate so we recommend foods to counter that and eating regularly," Bruinvels explains.

 Learning to train like women